Mars Needs Moms: Plot

-Unbeknownst to humans, there is a thriving, technologically sophisticated society of Martians living below the surface of Mars.
+Unbeknownst to humans, there is a technologically sophisticated society of Martians living below the surface of Mars.
 The Martians' Supervisor, while observing Earth, sees a mother persuading her son, Milo, to do his chores.
 The Martians decide to bring her to Mars, where her "mom-ness" will be extracted and implanted into the next-generation of nanny-bots.
-Meanwhile, Milo, who doesn't like to follow house rules and do chores and has been sent to his room for feeding broccoli to his cat, Cujo, sarcastically tells his mother that his life would be better without her, which hurts her deeply.

-Later that night, Milo goes to apologize, but discovers his mom is taken away.
-He runs after her, but they end up in separate parts of the Martian spaceship.
-On Mars, Milo is taken to an underground prison cell.
-He escapes and is chased by the Supervisor's henchmen, but he follows a voice that tells him to jump down a chute, and lands in a lower subterranean level.
+Milo, who does not like to follow house rules and do chores, upsets his mother by stating that his life would be better without her.
+Later, when Milo goes to apologize, he finds his mother being captured by the Martians and stows away on their spaceship.
+On Mars, Milo is taken to a prison cell, but escapes.
+While being chased by the Supervisor's henchmen, Milo follows a voice that tells him to jump down a chute and lands in a lower level.
 There, he sees a trash-covered landscape that is inhabited by furry creatures.

-Milo is whisked away by the creatures to meet Gribble, also known as George Ribble, the childlike adult human who had told him to jump down the chute.
-Gribble explains to Milo that the Martians plan to extract Milo's mom's memories at sunrise, using a process that will kill her.
+Milo is whisked away by the creatures to meet Gribble, also known as George Ribble, the adult human who told him to jump down the chute.
+Gribble explains that the Martians plan to extract the memories of Milo's mom at sunrise, using a process that will kill her.
 Gribble, who is lonely and does not want Milo to leave, pretends to help Milo find his mother.
 His plan goes awry, leading to Gribble being captured and Milo being chased by the Supervisor's henchmen.
 Milo is rescued by Ki, one of the supervisors who raise Martian babies.
-Milo tells her about his search for his Mom and what a human relationship with a mom is like, as Ki and her kin were mentored by only nanny-bots and supervisors and do not know of love.
+Milo mentions his search for his mom and what a human relationship with a mom is like, as Ki and her kin were mentored by only nanny-bots and supervisors and do not know of love.